gae123/sd2/README.md

  By replicating the repositories to the DH and mount them in the container you save the time of continously replicating to new containers and save space when you want multiple containers to access the same repository.

+ ## Future Directions

+ 1. Many times I have thought that this separation should take one more step where the development environment can be different from the execution environment.
+ In this directions, you have EH, DH, DC and one more set of environments called ECs where the code runs.
+Currently the generated artifacts are deployed in the DC itself that plays a dual role.
+ 1. Many frameworks, e.g. kubernetes and swarm slightly overlap on the container lifetime management.
+For now, I have decided to keep things simple and only rely on ssh & friends but I can see how in the future this could be expanded to embrace and leverage such frameworks.
+ 1. The implemenation is in python but relies a lot on unix tools.
+I am sure people would want a Windows port.